 Medicare and Medicaid policies

-Federal COVID-19 waivers and regulatory changes now make it easier for providers to deliver telehealth services to Medicare and Medicaid patients.
+Federal waivers and regulatory changes initiated during the COVID-19 public health emergency make it easier for providers to deliver telehealth services to Medicare and Medicaid patients.

 Health care providers may offer telehealth services to patients located in their homes and outside of designated rural areas.